CaribouJohn/CaribouJohn/README.md

 ### John Heath

-Principle Software Engineer at Software AG (Cambridge).
-Worked in Finance and Security fields prior to this and long time Geek... involved in cross platform development of the Apama product on Linux, Arm and Windows using C++, Java and Other languages and technologies.
+Principle Software Engineer at Hitachi Vantara.
+Worked in Finance and Security fields prior to this and long time Geek... involved in development of the Hitachi HNAS product, using C++.

-🔭 (Inside Work) I’m currently working on The Apama product for Software AG, this involves using (to varying degrees)

-* Docker, Kubernetes, Rancher
+🔭 (Inside Work) TBD (11th Apr)

 * Python
-* C++ 11 and later
+* C++ 17
-* Angular , Typescript
-* Java (less so these days)
-* Various platforms and technologies (including Azure, AWS, Cumulocity, Prometheus, Kafka)
+* Various platforms and technologies

-🔭 (Outside Work) I’m currently working on (Open Source) tooling for Software AG projects
+🔭 (Previously) I’ve contributed to (Open Source) tooling for Software AG projects

 * A vs-code extension for PySys
 * A vs-code extension for Apama Tooling
 * a vs-code extension for Cumulocity
+* Angular , Typescript
+* Java (less so these days)
+* Rancher
+* Docker, Kubernetes

 🌱 I’m currently learning / playing with

-* Rust
+* C++20 and up
-* Rust/Wasm, Elm, wasm-pack
+* C++/Wasm
 * Deno
 * Typescript, Rxjs, React and Angular
 * Node and javascript

-🤔 I’m *always* looking for help with vs-code APIs!
+* Docker, Kubernetes

 📫 How to reach me john@cariboujohn.net